esyede/rakit/packages/docs/data/image.md

 return $image->dump();
 ```

-The `dump()` method will send the appropriate headers and display the image directly to the browser.
+The `dump()` method answers a `Response` carrying the PNG and a
+`Content-Type: image/png` header, so returning it from a controller shows the
+image in the browser.
 Useful for preview or testing.

 <a id="creating-identicon"></a>